juniorjb5/my-website/content/post/Ansupervised/index.md

 ## Let's go to R

-We point out that the code and results is in spanish.
+We point out that the code and results are in spanish.
 This was made by [Kleiner J. Balanta](https://www.linkedin.com/in/kleiner-johan-balanta-amu-aa2611214/)

 ### Code